JanneMattila/some-questions-and-some-answers/q&a/azure_devops.md

 class.

-Similarly, you can implement something similar yourself using something along these lines:
+Similarly, you can implement something similar yourself using these steps:

 1. Pre-deployment task: Add network exception
 2. Actual deployment task
 3. Post-deployment task: Remove network exception
-  - You run this step regardles of the success of step 2.
+    - You run this step regardless of the success of step 2.

 Here's example about creating network exception to storage account: